Can we submit more than one application?

 If our application is not chosen, can we apply again?

-Public Access Design juries will meet approximately every two months to select a new project proposal from advocate applicants.
-If your project is not selected in the upcoming jury review session, your proposal will automatically be considered once more in the next round unless you opt out of this during the application process.
+Yes.
+Public Access Design juries will meet approximately every four months to select a new project proposal from advocate applicants.
+If your project proposal is not selected in the upcoming jury session, it will automatically be considered once more in the next round unless you opt out of this during the application process.

 After that, organizations are welcome to apply again.
 Please review the selection criteria upon reapplying to better understand what makes for a strong application.